spencertipping/bipolar/strategy.md

 Now when iterating, I'll make sure (1) is working properly before going to (2), then (3), then (4).
 Usually if I do anything else, I'll wind up getting depressive due to a deficiency and have to take some downtime to recharge.

+Interestingly, almost all of what I'm taking is nutritional, not psychoactive.
+That is, it's stuff you get from food and environment normally.
+This makes me suspect that my problems are due to very different RDAs of normal things -- i.e. I get bipolar symptoms from malnutrition (some of which is lithium deficiency) more than due to any intrinsic brain malfunction.
+Although I have no data or expertise to back this up, I suspect many people are in the same boat and, like me before 2020, don't realize it.

 ## Current medication routine
 I've been on some variant of this since about May/June 2020, so a year as of this writing.
 The results have been fantastic.
 I'm alert, focused, consistently motivated, and low-anxiety almost all the time -- none of which I thought I would ever be able to achieve.
 Also I can exercise, woohoo!!!